Antiferromagnetism and Stripe Channel Order in the $\mathrm{SU}(N)$-Symmetric Two-Channel Kondo Lattice Model

 The mean-field Hamiltonian is invariant under the particle-hole transformation

 We note that the $\pi$ phase difference between the $c$ and $f$ electron transformation can be absorbed by transforming $V\to-V$.
-Consequently, each eigen-energy $E$ has a partner with a flipped sign $-E$.
-This is apparent from~\cref{eq:energy_equation}, since taking $\bm k \to \bm k+(\pi,\pi)$ flips the sign of even powers of $E$, such that $E\to-E$ is also an eigen-energy.
+Consequently, each eigenenergy $E$ has a partner with a flipped sign $-E$.
+This is apparent from~\cref{eq:energy_equation}, since taking $\bm k \to \bm k+(\pi,\pi)$ flips the sign of even powers of $E$, such that $E\to-E$ is also an eigenenergy.